KMXV

-KMXV (93.3 FM "Mix 93.3") is a contemporary hit radio station based in Kansas City, Missouri, United States.
-The Steel City Media outlet operates with an ERP of 100 kW.
-Its current slogan is "Kansas City's #1 Hit Music Station".
-It is also one of two Top 40s competing in the Kansas City Metropolitan Area, the other being KMJK.
-The station's studios are located at Westport Center in Midtown Kansas City, and the transmitter site is in the city's East Side.
+KMXV (93.3 FM, "Mix 93.3") is a contemporary hit radio station licensed to Kansas City, Missouri, United States.
+Owned by Steel City Media, the station's studios are located at Westport Center in Midtown Kansas City, and the transmitter site is in the city's East Side.

 History

 KCMK-FM (1958–1971)

-The station signed on March 2, 1958, as KCMK-FM (Kansas City, Missouri/Kansas) with 35,000 watts of power.
+The station signed on March 3, 1958, as KCMK-FM (Kansas City, Missouri/Kansas) with 35,000 watts of power.
 The station primarily aired classical music, with some other types of music thrown in.

 In 1963, the station began airing a country music format.
 DJ Jack Wesley "Cactus Jack" Call was at the station (from KCKN) for one week when he was killed on January 25, 1963 in a car crash.
 Singer Patsy Cline sang at a benefit for him at Memorial Hall in Kansas City, Kansas on March 3, 1963.
 She was unable to leave Kansas City the next day because the airport was fogged in and was killed in a plane crash on March 5, 1963 en route from Fairfax Airport to Nashville.

 For a brief period in mid-1965, KCMK called itself the "oasis in a musical desert", but would soon return to playing country.
 Starting in September 1969, the station aired an R&B format, competing against KPRS.